 So, go ahead and read my top tips and recommendations on how women travelers can enjoy the ideal tour through India.

 1.Plan your trip in advance.

 Incase you are not traveling pre-booked, I suggest you plan your itinerary.
 I say this because then you will have the opportunity to plan your transport, your local tours, accommodation and everything else, thereby ensuring you know exactly where you are going and what you are doing.
 This means you will not find yourself in any place, feeling lost and vulnerable or dependent on others for help.

 2. Get accommodation in safe localities

 Even if it means spending more, book yourself in safe hotels in safe localities.
 There is so much information available online so do your research well.
-There are many excellent hotels of all categories (but stick to 3 star an above), guest houses run by families, homestays, Airbnb, Yostel etc. You don’t want to have a room in a shady neighbourhood dominated by men.
+There are many excellent hotels of all categories (but stick to 3 star an above), guest houses run by families, homestays, Airbnb, Zostel etc. You don’t want to have a room in a shady neighbourhood dominated by men.